-In the last chapter we discovered that narrative summary has an additional element beyond pure description and this was presenting character’s thoughts.
-We also show that these thoughts should be presented in a way that they reflect what a character is thinking about the current situation, but not a tool to pass back-story, plot ro, God forbid, emotion.
+In the previous chapter, we discovered that narrative summary has an additional element beyond pure description: presenting characters’ thoughts.
+We also showed how these thoughts should reflect what a character is thinking about the current situation, not as a tool to pass along backstory, plot or, God forbid, emotion.

-Below are two real life examples of narrative summary.
+Below are two real-life examples of narrative summary.
 They are both taken from Hemingway’s The Old Man and the Sea.
-The narrative summary of interest is in italics.
-The aim of these examples is to demonstrate how narrative summary can be used to enhance your writing without slipping into TELL.
+The aim of these examples is to demonstrate how narrative summary can be used to enhance your writing without slipping into TELLING.

 “What do you have to eat?” the boy asked.

 “A pot of yellow rice with fish.
 Do you want some?”

 “No. I will eat at home.
 Do you want me to make the fire?”

 “No. I will make it later on.
 Or I may eat the rice cold.”